 MLM, Pyramid, Ponzi

 There are several articles on the internet that make mention of The Juice Plus+ Company’s “whole new business model,” which is an MLM or multi-level marketing program.
-Let us be clear on this point, Juice Plus+ is not a Ponzi scheme.
-The company has a real product, twenty-one different products in fact, including combination packs.
+Let us be clear: Juice Plus+ is not a Ponzi scheme.
+The company has a real product, twenty-one different products, including combination packs.

 - Amway, with annual sales approaching $9 billion, and yes, in this case, it is with a “b” as in billion

 - Avon, with annual sales of $5.7 billion

 However, marketers beware; even behemoths like Amway and Herbalife have been the subjects of litigation.
 In 2010, Amway paid $56 million to settle a class-action lawsuit that again accused it of being a pyramid scheme.
 And in 2016, Herbalife agreed to pay $200 million to consumers and to restructure its business in the U.S. to resolve Federal Trade Commission claims it had misled hundreds of thousands of people who signed up to sell the company’s products.

 You should also know that NSA, the parent of Juice Plus+, was accused in 1991 that their sales structure constituted a Ponzi scheme.
 And in 1993, the United States Attorney General’s office followed up on complaints that the NSA deceptively required new distributors to make large upfront purchases of air and water filters.
 Remember this point as you read the Pricing segment below.